mgalvizo/static-job-listings/README.md

 I learned to extend styles of other styled-components in order to reuse some of them.

-I used the ```js every()``` method for the filtering logic to check if every added filter is included in a collection that contains the relevant tags of each job listing.
+I used the ```every()``` method for the filtering logic to check if every added filter is included in a collection that contains the relevant tags of each job listing.

 ### Useful resources